Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary

 It is easy to check that the linear Gaussian vector autoregression defined in Section~\ref{sec:linvar} is a limiting case of the linear Student's $t$ vector autoregression when the degrees of freedom parameter tends to infinity.
-As the mixing weights (\ref{eq:alpha_mt}) are weighted ratios of the component process stationary densities, it then follows that a G-StMVAR($p,M_1,M_2$) model is obtained as a limiting case of the StMVAR($p,M$) model (or equivalently the G-StMVAR($p,0,M$) model) with the degrees of freedom parameters of the first $M_1$ regimes tending to infinity.
-Since a StMVAR($p,M$) model that is fitted to data generated by a G-StMVAR($p,M_1,M_2$) process is, therefore, asymptotically expected to get large estimates for the degrees of freedom parameters of the first $M_1$ regimes, we propose starting model selection by finding a suitable StMVAR model.
-If the StMVAR model contains overly large degrees of freedom parameter estimates, one should switch the corresponding regimes to Gaussian VARs by estimating the appropriate G-StMVAR model.
+As the mixing weights (\ref{eq:alpha_mt}) are weighted ratios of the stationary densities of the regimes, it then follows that a G-StMVAR($p,M_1,M_2$) model is obtained as a limiting case of the StMVAR($p,M$) model (or equivalently the G-StMVAR($p,0,M$) model) with the degrees of freedom parameters of the first $M_1$ regimes tending to infinity.
+Since a StMVAR($p,M$) model that is fitted to data generated by a G-StMVAR($p,M_1,M_2$) process is, therefore, asymptotically expected to get large estimates for the degrees of freedom parameters of the $M_1$ Gaussian regimes, we propose selecting the model by finding a suitable StMVAR model.
+If the fitted StMVAR model contains overly large estimates of the degrees of freedom parameters, the corresponding regimes should be switched to Gaussian VARs by estimating the appropriate G-StMVAR model.

 For a strategy to find a suitable StMVAR model, we follow \cite{Kalliovirta+Meitz+Saikkonen:2015}, and suggest first considering the linear version of the model, that is, a StMVAR model with one mixture component.
-Partial autocorrelation functions, information criteria, and quantile residual diagnostics \citep[see][]{Kalliovirta+Saikkonen:2010} may be made use of as usual for selecting the appropriate autoregressive order $p$.
-If the linear model is found inadequate, mixture versions of the model can be examined.
+Partial autocorrelation functions, information criteria, and quantile residual diagnostics \citep[see][]{Kalliovirta+Saikkonen:2010} can be made use of for selecting the appropriate autoregressive order $p$.
+If the linear model is found inadequate, models with multiple mixture components can be examined.
 One should, however, be conservative with the choice of $M$, because if the number of regimes is chosen too large, some of the parameters are not identified.
 Adding new regimes to the model also vastly increases the number of parameters, and moreover, due to the increased complexity, it might be difficult to obtain the ML estimate if there are many regimes in the model.